 Glidden is a very small city located in the state of Iowa.
 With a population of 1,140 people and just one neighborhood, Glidden is the 338th largest community in Iowa.
 Much of the housing stock in Glidden was built prior to World War II, making it one of the older and more historic cities in the country.

-When you are in Glidden, you'll notice that it is more blue-collar than most other communities in America.
-39.13% of Glidden’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Glidden is a city of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Glidden who work in management occupations (12.04%), office and administrative support (11.37%), and teaching (7.19%).
+Glidden is a blue-collar town, with 35.05% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Glidden is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Glidden who work in office and administrative support (12.11%), management occupations (10.46%), and teaching (8.81%).

 Because of many things, Glidden is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Glidden really has some of the features that families look for when choosing a good community to raise children.
 Is Glidden perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.